 Can Pets Get Altitude Sickness?

-At our altitude of 5,280 feet above sea level, most Denver residents and visitors don’t experience the debilitating effects of altitude sickness – that is, until they head to the mountains.
-The nausea, dizziness, and shortness of breath that accompany altitude sickness affect approximately 20% of individuals above 8,000 feet, and can really put a damper on a day of skiing, hiking, or sightseeing.
+At our altitude of 5,280 feet above sea level, most Denver residents and visitors don’t experience the debilitating effects of altitude sickness.
+However, once they venture into the mountains, the situation changes.
+Nausea, dizziness, and shortness of breath associated with altitude sickness.
+This affects about 20% of people above 8,000 feet.
+Potentially ruining a day of skiing, hiking, or sightseeing.

-Pets are also susceptible to an increase in altitude, which can include many of the same symptoms experienced by humans.
-If allowed to advance, altitude sickness in pets can lead to a potentially deadly buildup of fluid in the lungs and brain, especially, if the pet is engaging in any physical activity.
+Pets are also vulnerable to altitude changes and can experience many of the same symptoms as humans.
+Left unchecked, altitude sickness in pets can be dangerous.
+And can lead to a potentially deadly buildup of fluid in the lungs and brain.

 Know the Signs

-Just as with humans, altitude sickness in pets occurs because the concentration of oxygen molecules in the air is lower the higher up you go in elevation.
-As a pet’s body works to compensate for the decrease in oxygen, the following symptoms may occur:
+Just like humans, pets can get altitude sickness.
+This occurs when the concentration of oxygen molecules in the air decreases with elevation gain.
+As a pet’s body tries to compensate for the reduced oxygen, the following symptoms may appear:

 - Shortness of breath